Leadership Staff

 “Working directly with people and pets is my passion.
 To assist with people who are trying their hardest to solve pet homelessness is not only rewarding, but an honor.”

-Michele was in animal welfare for over a decade with both the Arizona Humane Society and AAWL, before transitioning to human services with the Sojourner Center.
-She returned to her original passion by taking on the role of Administrative Coordinator for The Arizona Pet Project in 2014.
+Michele is an Arizona native and has over 20 years experience working in both and human services with a focus in domestic violence and sexual assault survivors.
+With a Community Advocacy and Social Policy Degree from Arizona State University and Certification in Nonprofit Leadership and Management through the University, Michele is well-prepared to lead and manage organizations that serve the greater good.
 In addition, Michele serves as the Training Supervisor for our local RAINN Victim Service Management Team and Safe Helpline staff.
-In her spare time, Michele enjoys reading and spending time with her family and pets, including her three cats (Henry, Edgar, Tyrion), and dog (Walt).
+In her spare time, Michele enjoys reading and spending time with her family and pets, including her three cats and dog (Walt).

 Catharine Mini